epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 #### Profit Outliers
 What were the chances that a movie made an outstanding profit in the past?
 > Hint: In a galaxy far, far away, the dark side of the Force follows a strict principle, guiding the fate of the Sith.
 This rule, as ancient as the stars themselves, dictates the number of masters and apprentices in the shadows.
+They call it the rule of ?
 <form id="inputForm">
   <label for="textInput">Give it a try:</label>
   <input type="text" id="textInput" name="textInput">